 9. Integration with MATLAB

-In order to create a useful product, one of the requirements was that our program would be callable from MATLAB.
-This required the creation of a MEX file that not only allowed the program to be called from MATLAB, but also allowed MATLAB functions to be called from the program.
-This enables customization of the likelihood function, a feature that was requested by the graduate student who provided us with the project.
+In order to make the CUDA implementations useful they needed to be callable from MATLAB.
+This required the creation of a MEX file, which also allowed MATLAB functions to be called from the program.
+This enables customization of the likelihood function, a feature that is important for optimizing the particle filter accuracy or applying it in other contexts.
 However, this feature is only available to the naïve CUDA, C, and OpenMP versions of the program, because the optimized CUDA program runs the likelihood function on the GPU.
 In order to customize the likelihood function in the optimized program, the device function would have to be modified in C, as the GPU cannot call external functions.

 10. Related Work